it-projects-llc/addons-dev/sale_contract_hours/README.rst

       * Date of Next Report is some passed date (for testing only)

+    * Create timesheets as described above in order to exceed prepaid hours (optional)

   * Open *Settings\Technical\Automation\Scheduled Actions*:

     * *Generate Recurring Reports from Contracts*: change *Next Execution Date* to Now.
     * wait a minute
     * Check new invoices in *Sales/Contract Reports* - they have a draft state and have to be validated and sent manually

-      * sent report to customer

-* Recurring invoices on Extra Timesheets

-  * open contract

-    * switch *Generate recurring invoices automatically  (on extra timehsheets)* on

-      * Date of Next Invoice is some passed date (for testing only)
-      * *Extra Timesheet Product* - any service product.

-    * Create timesheets as described above in order to exceed prepaid hours
+      * Create invoice if timesheets are exceeded
-  * Open *Settings\Technical\Automation\Scheduled Actions*:

-    * *Generate Recurring Invoices from Contracts (on extra timesheets)*: change *Next Execution Date* to Now.
-    * wait a minute
-    * Check new invoices in *Accounting/Customer Invoices* - they have a draft state and have to be validated and sent manually

-      * Validate and register payment for one of invoices

-  * open contract

-    * prepaid Service units is updated
+      * Sent report or report  with invoice on extra timesheets to customer.

 Further information
 -------------------